LiteFarmOrg/LiteFarm/README.md

 Automated testing for the front-end is done using [cypress](https://www.cypress.io/).

-2. In a terminal, navigate to the `packages/webapp` folder.
+1. In a terminal, navigate to the `packages/webapp` folder.
 2. Execute `npm test` to launch the tests.

 ## api

 To run [ESLint](https://eslint.org/) checks execute `npm run lint`

-The [chai.js](https://www.chaijs.com/) and [jest](https://jestjs.io/) libraries automate tests that run real database operations using a [JWT](https://jwt.io/introduction) obtained through Auth0.
+The [chai.js](https://www.chaijs.com/) and [jest](https://jestjs.io/) libraries automate tests that run real database operations using [JWT](https://jwt.io/introduction).
 The tests use a dedicated database named `test_farm`, distinct from the `pg-litefarm` database that the app normally uses .

 1. In a terminal, navigate to the `packages/api` folder.
-2. Execute `npm run migrate:test:db` to set up the test database.
+2. Execute `npm run migrate:testing:db` to set up the test database.
 3. Execute `npm test` to launch the tests.

 It is good practice to use `psql` to `DROP` and `CREATE` the `test_farm` database before repeating this process.